Tag: Planning

 The planning committee

 The larger planning applications, and those which are locally contentious, are often determined by the Planning Committee.
 This meets roughly once every 4 weeks and has 12 members from across the borough.
-Its meetings begin at 10am on a Wednesday and are held in the Council Chamber at the Town Hall.
-The meeting dates and…
+Its meetings begin at 9.30am on a Wednesday and are held in the Council Chamber at the Town Hall.
+The meeting dates…

 Determining Planning Applications